-Hence, by the use of the above-given formula one can determine the vertical position of the ball on the space.
+Hence, by the use of the above-given formula, one can determine the vertical position of the ball in the space.

 Let’s now understand how the vertical position of the projectile can be determined by using the above-given formula.

-Suppose a person is standing at a riverbank, throws a stone at an initial velocity of 30 m/s at an angle 60° in relation to the river bank.
-Also, considering that the stone reaches the other side of the river which is 10 m away.
+Suppose a person is standing at a riverbank and throws a stone at an initial velocity of 30 m/s at an angle of 60° in relation to the riverbank.
+Also, considering that the stone reaches the other side of the river, which is 10 m away.
 So, determine the height of the stone when it reaches the other end of the river bank from where the stone is thrown.